jcdufour1/compile-lang-2024/README.md

 # Compile Lang 2024
 A statically typed systems programming language with modern language features such as sum types, generics, and defer for safe resource management.

+## Disclaimer
+the language design and implementation are not finished; there will be breaking changes and bugs

 ## Features
 - :white_check_mark: Sum types with pattern matching
 - :white_check_mark: `defer` for automatic cleanup for resources